The dynamics of the TRAPPIST-1 system in the context of its formation: Preliminary simulations

 \subsection{Planet d at the cavity edge (\modeliii)}

 \cite{OrmelEtal2017} discussed one scenario to decouple the innermost two planets with the disc as the disc truncation radius moves outward due to magnetospheric rebound \citep{LiuEtal2017}, allowing the 3:2 MMR of the inner two planet pairs to break.
-Here, we aim to obtain the same result by migrating planet b \& c across the cavity radius during disc dispersal.
+Here, we aim to obtain the same result by migrating planet b \& c across the cavity radius during disc dispersal, motivated by that planet b and c are three times more massive than planet d (\tb{data_agol}), therefore are easier to open a gap in the disc.
 Then, stellar tides might increase the period ratios of c/b and d/c \cite{PapaloizouEtal2018}.
 Therefore, $r_{\mathrm{c}}$ is set to be $0.023\,\mathrm{au}$, coinciding with the observed location of planet d.

 One of our typical results for Stage~I is shown in \fg{model3_sma}.
 Similar to \modelii model in \fg{model2_sma}, all seven planets park themselves at the desired first order MMRs.
-As the disc dissipates, planets at the disc inner edge may be pushed into the disc cavity by the outer planets.
-For simplicity, we ignore the details of how the disc profile evolves, but simply switch off the disc torque term (in \eq{eom}) on the planet at the disc inner edge. \Fg{model3_cross} shows the simulation results for Stage~II.
+To obtain the configuration that planets b and c are in the cavity while the outer planets are in the disc, we switch off the disc torque term (in \eq{eom}) on the planet at the disc inner edge, ignoring for simplicity the details of how the disc profile evolves (Stage~II). \Fg{model3_cross} shows the simulation results for Stage~II.
 At the beginning of this simulation, all planets are beyond the truncation radius $r_{\mathrm{c}}$.
 After first switching off the disc torque on planet b, the outer planets push planet b further into the cavity until planet c has reached the cavity radius.
 Because its mass is small, planet h migrates slowest and is left behind the other planets.
 Therefore, the period ratio of planet h/g increases until the migration of planet g is stopped by the resonant interaction with the other planets in the disc.
 Then planet h catches up with its inner planets and the 3:2 MMR reforms.
 Meanwhile, stellar tides separate planet b in the cavity from exact 3:2 resonance and the period ratio of planet c/b increases to ${\approx}1.56$.
-Next, we switch off the disc torque on planet c, after which, the period ratio of planet h/g does not increase so much and the 3-body resonance angle $\Phi_{\mathrm{f,g,h}}=3\lambda_{\mathrm{f}}-6\lambda_{\mathrm{g}}+3\lambda_{\mathrm{h}}$ librates.
+Next, we switch off the disc torque on planet c, after which, the period ratio of planet h/g does not increase so much and the 3-body resonance angle $\tbr{f,g,h}{3,6,3}=3\lambda_{\mathrm{f}}-6\lambda_{\mathrm{g}}+3\lambda_{\mathrm{h}}$ librates.